 If you have a credit card with a zero balance, should you close it?
 Would cancelling it improve or harm your credit score?
 This is important to get right if you are trying to clear your debts as fast as possible or if you are hoping to get a mortgage soon.
 Here are the main arguments for and against closing the credit card: No simple answer There are five arguments for and five against … [Read more...]

 Do you only make the minimum payments on your credit cards?
-Lots of people do - over a million people in Britain have only paid the minimum amounts for more than year.
-If money is tight, this may feel like your only option, but do you know how much it is costing you?
-Two out of five adults in Britain have no idea how long it takes to repay credit cards debts.
-Why credit card minimums add up … [Read more...]
+Lots of people do... in April 2017 the FCA, who regulate banks and credit card providers, estimated that there are four million credit card accounts in what they call long-term, persistent debt.
+If money is tight, you may feel, minimum payments are your only option, but do you know how much they are costing you?
+Two out of five adults … [Read more...]

 The Financial Conduct Authority (FCA) has announced details of its study into the UK credit card market.
 This will look at how lenders and borrowers behave in order to identify what, if any, action the regulator might take.
 Christopher Woolard, director of Policy, Risk and Research at the FCA said: " We want to understand in more depth what drives consumers to make the choices they do and how … [Read more...]